AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

 When people write genuinely, they are composing.
 They pause to think.
 They revise.
 They change pace mid-sentence.
 They correct themselves.

-When people retype, they are transcribing.
-They are not generating the content, they are copying it through the keyboard.
+When people retype, they are often transcribing.
+They may not be generating the content in the same way, they may be copying it through the keyboard.
 That shift can show up in patterns like rhythm consistency, speed changes, pauses, and corrections.

 This is not about judging the text.
 It is about how the text was produced.